ajinkyabh2203/ajinkyabh2203/README.md

-# 👋 Hi, I'm Ajinkya Bhoite!
+# 👋 Hi, I'm Ajinkya Bhoite!👨‍💻

-#### I'm a frontend web2-web3 developer passionate about integrating AI and Web3 technologies into web apps to create real-world use cases. 🚀
+I'm a frontend web2-web3 developer passionate about integrating AI and Web3 technologies into stunning user-friendly web apps to create real-world use cases. 🌱🚀

 ## 🌟 Recent Project